helmedeiros/learn.golang/README.md

 To achieve good code skills, is very important to be surrounded by other developers.
 Find a mentor, read lost of code and get your code reviewed.

 Saying that, below you will find not only a list of contents, but also projects to contribute and people to follow.
-This is my `Golang` learning path.
+This is my `Golang` learning path -> [trello go path](https://trello.com/b/5O1YRfVC/go-path)

 ## Content:
 1. Idiomatic GO:  https://www.youtube.com/watch?v=B-r3Wf_I2Lk (ok)